Nightmare Fuel: Final Fantasy XIII

 installment in the series, just like its predecessors.

 You might want to grab your favorite blanket or teddy bear if you decide to play this.
-And now its got a spinoff
+And now it's got a direct sequel

 that is even scarier.